 I'm not sure Sea Crest is the right school for my family, can I just visit the school before any commitment?
 Yes.
-Feel free to schedule a personalized tour at any time and let us know if you have questions.
-We will be more than happy to connect with you.
+Feel free to schedule a tour or connect with our admissions department.
+We will be more than happy to answer any questions.

 - How is eligibility for flexible tuition determined?
 Once students are admitted, the Flexible Tuition Committee reviews the application and determines an appropriate award depending on the family’s particular needs and the School’s flexible tuition policies and budget.